Salah856/AWS_WhitePapers_Summary/ML best practices.md

 - One of the major requirements with many public sector ML projects is the ability to keep the environments, data and workloads secure and isolated from internet access.
 - These can be achieved using the following methods:
+   - Provision ML components in an isolated VPC with no internet access, see more info <a href="https://aws.amazon.com/blogs/machine-learning/building-secure-machine-learning-environments-with-amazon-sagemaker/"> here </a>.
+   - Use VPC end-point and end-point policies to further limit access, see more info <a href="https://aws.amazon.com/blogs/machine-learning/securing-amazon-sagemaker-studio-connectivity-using-a-private-vpc/"> here </a>.